OpenDDS/OpenDDS/docs/internal/github_actions.rst

 used to evaluate the readiness of pull requests.
 It runs the OpenDDS suite of tests accross a wide variation of operation systems and build configurations.

-When run on a pull request, GitHub Actions will simulate a merge between the pull request branch, and master.

-The OpenDDS workflow can be triggered by push events on a fork when a branch is prefixed with "gh_wf_".
-These fork runs of GitHub Actions can be viewed in the "Actions" tab.
-These runs do not simulate a merge and run only the code on the forked branch.
-This prefix is useful when a branch is early in development and is not ready to open a PR.

 *****************
 Table of Contents
 *****************